Using electronic legal deposit material at NLS

 Yes, you can print material.
 Enquiry staff in the reading rooms can advise you on printing limits.

-Anyone viewing an item will need to accept the terms and conditions governing use of the material, which includes copyright regulations in relation to printing.
+Anyone viewing an item needs to accept the terms and conditions governing use of the material, which includes copyright regulations in relation to printing.

 Can I save the material to a memory stick?

 No, the regulations do not permit downloading.